przemek83/Kaprekar-constant/README.md

 ```

 ## License

-Distributed under the MIT License.
+Project is distributed under the MIT License.
 See `LICENSE` for more information.